shadow-fighter666/SCT_CS_1/README.md

 # SCT_CS_1
-Skillcraft technology internship in cyber securitytask 1) Create a program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+Skillcraft technology internship in cyber security task 1) Create a program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Allow users to input a message and a shift value to perform encryption and decryption.
 # Caesar Cipher Tool

 This project is a simple implementation of the **Caesar Cipher** encryption and decryption algorithm in C. The tool provides a command-line interface that allows users to encrypt or decrypt text using a given shift value.